-- Duration should be about 20 minutes at the end of the day. - Encourage parents of students with birthdays to come to school with a collective approach to the celebratory snacks. - Snacks need to be individual in nature, not a cake to be cut and distributed. - Individual's actual birthdays may still be recognized on their birthday but this would be teacher and student driven only.
+- Duration should be about 20 minutes at the end of the day. - Encourage parents of students with birthdays to come to school with a collective approach to the celebratory snacks. - Snacks need to be individually wrapped and produced in a commercial kitchen, not a cake to be cut and distributed. - Individual's actual birthdays may still be recognized on their birthday but this would be teacher and student driven only.